 - File Inventory and Appraisals with court

-- List property for sale with Realtor® and begin to market and sell property
+- List property for sale with Realtor® who specializes in probate sales and begin to market and sell property

 - File petition for Confirmation of Property Sale, if no IAEA (Independent Administration of Estates Act) Administrator

-- Attend court hearing for overbids when if no IAEA Administrator
+- Attend court hearing for overbids when no IAEA Administrator

 - File change in Ownership Statement with county assessor for all real property

-- File federal estate tax return if gross estate is valued at $675,000 or more
+- File federal estate tax return if gross estate evaluates at $675,000 or more

 Final Month – Closing Estate